 Introduction to KPI Dashboard in Excel

 Key Performance Indicator, a.k.a.
-KPI dashboard, is one of the versatile dashboards which can be used every now and then as per business requirements.
-It is most of the time a graphical representation of different business processes that have progressed along with some already set (predefined) measures for the goal achievement.
-KPI dashboard provides the nicest view of KPI’s and their comparison over other KPI’s.
-Those are nothing but the visual measures, which allows you to quickly check whether the current business values are going as expected or not that too in the easiest way (just looking at the graph) without checking a bunch of data.
-In this article, we are going to see some KPI dashboards and how to make such from scratch.
+KPI dashboard, is a versatile dashboards that can be used occasionally and then as per business requirements.
+Most of the time, it is a graphical representation of different business processes that have progressed along with some already set (predefined) measures for goal achievement.
+The KPI dashboard provides the nicest view of KPIs and their comparison over other KPIs.
+This article will show some KPI dashboards and how to make such from scratch.
+Those are nothing but visual measures, which allows you to quickly check whether the current business values are going as expected or not in the easiest way (just looking at the graph) without checking a bunch of data.
+Thow

 How to Create KPI Dashboard in Excel?

 Let’s understand how to create the KPI Dashboard in Excel with some examples.

 Example #1 – KPI Dashboard in Excel using PowerPivot